 A standard approach to night sweats, especially those related to menopause, is to start by trying straightforward changes that can minimize the frequency and severity of night sweats while improving overall health and sleep.

 - Sleeping in a Cooler Bedroom: While a warmer bedroom isn’t the central cause of night sweats, it may facilitate or trigger them.
 Keeping the thermostat at a lower temperature and using lighter bedding can keep heat from building up around the body during the night.
-Also consider getting a more breathable mattress and sheets.
+Also consider getting the best mattress for breathability, not to mention cooling sheets.

 - Wearing Breathable Clothing: Tight-fitting clothes trap heat, so it’s best to wear lightweight, loose-fitting clothes made with materials that are breathable and airy.
 Dressing in layers makes it easier to make adjustments to maintain a comfortable temperature.

 - Avoiding Caffeine, Alcohol, and Spicy Foods: All of these things can cause spikes in body temperature and induce sweating.
 Avoiding them, especially in the evening, may cut down on night sweats.

 - Drinking Cold Water: Having a small amount of cool water before going to bed helps some people with night sweats achieve a more pleasant temperature.

 - Maintaining a Healthy Weight: Some research has identified a correlation between higher body weight and night sweats.
 Being overweight or obese can contribute to other health problems, including those that affect sleep, such as sleep apnea.